Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: The One-Boson-Exchange Potential

 \section{The One-Boson-Exchange Potential}

 In this section we present the OBE model that we use in this work.
-In the OBE model the potential between two hadrons is generated by the exchange of a series of light mesons, which includes the $\pi$, the $\sigma$, the $\rho$ and the $\omega$ (plus a few extra light mesons in its more sophisticated versions).
-This results in a description of the forces among hadrons that is both simple and physically compelling.
-Yet there are disadvantages in the OBE model, which usually include a large number of coupling constants and the requirement of form factors and a cutoff to remove the unphysical short-range components of the potential.
+In the OBE model the potential between two hadrons is generated by the exchange of a series of light mesons, which includes the $\pi$, the $\sigma$, the $\rho$ and the $\omega$ (plus a few extra light mesons in its more sophisticated versions, \mpv{e.g. the $\eta$, the $a_0(980)$ or even the $a_1$~\cite{Durso:1984um}}). \mpv{We will propose here a minimalistic OBE model containing only the four aforementioned light mesons ($\pi$, $\sigma$, $\rho$, $\omega$), which owing to their combination of range and coupling strength are usually assumed to provide the bulk of the hadron-hadron interaction (or at least this is the case when we are dealing with nucleons).
+Nonetheless, as a cross-check of the previous choice, we will consider the effects of additionally including the $\eta$ meson, which has a similar range as the other light mesons we are considering (but a smaller coupling). }

+\mpv{The OBE model} results in a description of the forces among hadrons that is both simple and physically compelling, {representing a natural generalization of the original idea by Yukawa for explaining nuclear forces.} Yet there are disadvantages in the OBE model, which usually include a large number of coupling constants and the requirement of form factors and a cutoff to remove the unphysical short-range components of the potential.
 Here the choice of coupling constants will be done in terms of experimentally known information or by recourse to phenomenological models.
 For the form factor we will choose a standard multipolar form, while the cutoff will be determined by the condition of reproducing a known molecular candidate, the $P_c(4312)$ in this case.
 By determining the cutoff in this way we are partially {\it renormalizing} the OBE model, i.e. removing cutoff ambiguities in terms of observable information.
 This concept is based on the fully renormalized OBE model of Ref.~\cite{Cordon:2009pj}, which in turn helps to understand a few of the tweaks required in the original OBE model (e.g. the excessively large coupling to the $\omega$ vector meson that is usually required in nuclear physics).
 We stress however that we have not implemented a renormalized OBE model in this work, but merely adapted a few of the ideas of Ref.~\cite{Cordon:2009pj}.